shareish/shareish/CONTRIBUTING.md

 ## Do you want to translate Shareish into another language (or improve the existing translation) ?
 1. Get the latest version of the [translation csv file](https://github.com/shareish/shareish/blob/main/frontend/src/locales/translations.csv).
 2. If the language is not yet present, add a column, otherwise fill the existing column.
-3. [Contact us](info@shareish.org) when done or open a pull request (see below similar procedure than submitting a patch that fixes a bug).
+3. [Contact us](on [GitHub Discussions](https://github.com/shareish/shareish/discussions) or info@shareish.org if you are more comfortable) when done or open a pull request (see below similar procedure than submitting a patch that fixes a bug).

 ## Did you find a bug?
 1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/shareish/shareish/issues).